shlin0415/SCAPP/README.md

 Version 1.0.0

-Sincerely thanks to the contributors of python packages such as doubletdetection, numpy, pandas, scanpy, seaborn, scrublet, etc.
+Sincerely thanks to the contributors of python packages such as doubletdetection, numpy, pandas, scanpy, seaborn, scrublet, harmonypy, etc.

 If you have questions about scapp, please send email to 12216017@zju.edu.cn.